 Acute and chronic testing on adult honeybees and if needed, additional testing on bumblebees and honeybee larvae.

 Testing for effects of acute and chronic exposure to a substance on mice, rats and/or rabbits.
 Many tests on rats, mice, etc. are conducted to investigate and describe the effects of a substance in humans (human toxicity).
 Some of these results are also useful for understanding potential effects on wild mammals and the data relevant to the area of ecotoxicology.
-As a result, we can reuse the toxicity data for ecotoxicology questions – this means that we only test vertebrates once, instead of running two separate tests.
+As a result, we can reuse the toxicity data for ecotoxicology questions – this means that we only test vertebrates once.

 Testing for effects of acute and chronic exposure to a substance on quails, mallards and sometimes canaries.

-To be able to investigate the exposure of all the organisms we do not want to harm, we need to understand what happens to a substance when it is released in the environment.
+To be able to quantify the exposure of all the organisms we do not want to harm, we need to understand what happens to a substance when it is released in the environment.

-Volatility describes the evaporation of a substance in the air.
-The degradation of a substance in the air is calculated with an agreed model that simulates chemical reactions of the substance with hydroxyl radicals and ozone produced by sunlight.
-A compound with a half-life shorter than 2 days is not prone to spreading in the air over long distances.
+The volatility of a substance is determined to check its potential to evaporate into the air.
+If that might happen, the subsequent degradation of the substance in the air is calculated with a validated model that simulates the breakdown of the substance by reactive molecules (e.g. hydroxyl radicals) that are naturally produced by sunlight.
+A compound with a half-life shorter than 2 days will not travel in the air over longer distances.

-How likely is it that an active substance and its relevant metabolites can reach groundwater, and which concentrations can be expected?
-We answer this question by simulating the mobility and transport of the compounds in soil with agreed scientific models.
-In the EU, different soil and weather conditions representative for agricultural areas all over Europe is evaluated.
-Besides these soil and weather scenarios, information on the application regime, application rate, application timing, number of applications and the crop to which a product will be applied, as well as information on the degradation and adsorptions in the soil are considered.
-The predicted concentrations of a pesticidal active substance in groundwater (at 1m depth under a treated plantation as a worst-case) must be lower than 0.1 μg/L, otherwise, the use of the product is not allowed in the EU.
+How likely is it that an active substance or its metabolites can reach groundwater, and which concentrations should be expected?
+We answer this question with model calculations, experimental studies and monitoring data.
+With established and validated scientific models we simulate the transport of the compounds in soil (see the “Exposure Modelling” section).
+Studies with intact soil cores, as well as different studies under field conditions can confirm and refine the model predictions.
+Field observations from so-called monitoring studies allow a definitive check of the leaching risk under real-world conditions.
+The concentrations of a pesticidal active substance in groundwater (at 1m depth beneath a treated field as a worst-case) must be lower than 0.1 μg/L, otherwise, the use of the product is not allowed in the EU.

 Environmental Safety Assessment